 Firing the gun, it feels exactly as solid as any of the all-metal firearms already in Sig Sauer’s line.
-Polymer handguns can tend to have a more toy-like feel to them, but the P320 is built like a brick house.
-Recoil is no worse than with any other 9mm handgun, and the sights are the same ones from my P226 — slim but useful.
+Polymer handguns can tend to have a more toy-like feel to them, but the P320 pistol is built like a brick house.
+Recoil is no worse than with any other 9mm handgun, and the dot sights are the same ones from my P226 — slim but useful.

-Instead of their traditional grip angle, Sig has gone for a slightly steeper approach.
+Instead of their traditional grip size and grip angle, Sig has gone for a slightly steeper approach.
 So moving from the FNH USA FNS-9 to the P320 it takes a couple of seconds to get acquainted with how the gun points, but it starts feeling natural pretty quickly.
 The angle is closer to what I would call “neutral” for me at least, closer to the normal cant of my hand than other handguns.

 Sig’s Kevin Brittingham wants me to start using this as my competition handgun.
 And while I agree that it has some great features, there are two specific issues that give me some pause about making the switch.